john-shine/mega.syno/README.md

 ## History

 ## v1.2
 + Write a Qt program to simulate tray
++ update megasync to 4.2.5

 ### v1.1
 + Thanks for [salvq](https://github.com/salvq)\`s information.
 To enable one way sync, set sync folder read only to Container as following: